Sometimes you think everything’s been taken care of.

 “Jeremy, do you know where Leonard Rivers’ residence is located?”

-“No. I know it was an apartment because he said that a few times.
-I think it was in Concord because he might have said that once or twice.”
+“No. I know he had an apartment because he said that a few times.
+I think it was in Concord because he might have said that once or twice.
+But I’m not sure.”

 “Did he ever sleep overnight at your house?”